physicsbb/BookOfPhysics/_build/html/_sources/CondensedMatter/MATRL204.md

 Something to also keep in mind is that magnetic fields do no work because the velocity's direction of the charged particle is perpendicular to the force produced by the $\vec{B}$-field.
 Since no work is done by the field, the energy of the system also does not explicitly depend on the external field applied.
 When the external $\vec{B}$-field is removed, then the momentum reverts, as in $\vec{p}_{\text{can}}-q\vec{A}_i \mapsto \vec{p}_{\text{can}}$.

-### Questions I want to ask about lecture 1:
+## Questions I want to ask about lecture 1:
 * Why is $\sum\mu_s = -\mu_l$?
 * The diagram shown is that the mini current curls around, we are just summing the microscopic current due to the microscopic motion of electrons, but why is the diagram showing $\mu$ when $\mu$ is supposed to be pointing out of page?
 * What exactly is this vector potential? are we taking into account that the magnetic field affects the vector potential, and not explicitly the external magnetic field, which alters the momentum of a charged particle?

 # (MATRL204L2) Review of Quantum Mechanics and Operators
+Book used:
+* Griffiths 3rd Ed Intro to QM
+* Griffiths 4th Ed Intro to E&M

+## Quantum Origin of Magnetism

+### How do you get the Hamiltonian that we work with?
 When a magnetic dipole is placed under an external magnetic field, a torque would be generated as the magnetic dipole moment aligns itself to $\vec{B}_{ext}$.
 In this context here, we see a trippy example that magnetic field causes the dipole to do work through the torque generated from aligning the dipole to the (non-uniform) external magnetic field.
 (The field has to be non-uniform at different spatial points, or it won't do any work).
 For the sake of time, refer to Griffith E&M section 8.3 for an example of emf to show that *a magnetic field can be used as a medium to translate mechanical/external work into potential energy*. **Magnetic field, and magnetic force itselves still do no work**.

-Recall that, from general physics, for the non-conservative case,
+Recall that, from general physics, conserved quantity just means $\Delta E = 0$, but for the non-conservative case,

 $$
 W_{nc} &= \Delta E \\